A Safety Checklist for Parents

 Keep cleaning supplies, medicines, garden chemicals, and toxic art supplies locked

 away or on a high shelf.
-Make sure these items are put away immediately after each
+Make sure these items are put away right after each use.

 Purchase over-the-counter and prescription medicines with childproof caps.
 Keep them